MarcusFDev/imaginate-project4/README.md

 3. In `settings.py` add your IDE development workspace link to both CSRF_TRUSTED_ORIGINS & ALLOWED_HOSTS.
     - If any technical difficulties arise or you are unsure how to proceed refer to [Django documentation](https://www.djangoproject.com/) or online tutorials.

+4. In the terminal create a superuser admin account in the database by running the command `python3 manage.py createsuperuser` and following the instructions in the terminal.

+5. When ready load your development enviroment server with `python3 manage.py runserver`.
+Please note before pushing changes to your repository, do not forget to turn `DEBUG = False` in `settings.py` to prevent sensitive information being leaked.

 ## Heroku Deployment